Mastering CSS Flexbox: A Comprehensive Guide for Modern Web Layouts

 #3 Forms

-You can use CSS Flexbox to create forms that adjust their layout based on the width of the screen.
+You can use CSS Flexbox to build responsive forms with CSS flexbox that adjust their layout based on the width of the screen.
 This allows you to create a form that looks great on both desktop and mobile devices.

 <style>